"A mostly wet 1996 Targa Tasmania in a quick BMW M3R"

 M & J Novak Panels – South Melbourne

-– for the “ab fab” stunning hand painted BMW coloured logo badge tail decor
+– for the “ab fab” stunning hand-painted BMW coloured logo flag tail decor

 Beaurepaires - for the Dunlop R - "Dry" spec